Read about State servants and agency responsibilities in the lead-up to, and in the period immediately after, an election.

 General Elections 2017 Guidance Documents

-- Guidance for the 2017 Election Period: State Servants, Political Parties, and Elections
+- General Election 2017: Guidance for the 2017 Election Period: State Servants, Political Parties, and Elections

-This guidance identities common principles and obligations that will assist people who work in the State services during the lead-up to, and in the period immediately after the 2017 general election.
+This guidance identifies common principles and obligations that will assist people who work in the State services during the lead-up to, and in the period immediately after the 2017 general election.

-- Guidance for the 2017: Fact Sheet for State Servants
+- General Election 2017: Fact Sheet for State Servants

 This guidance contains key messages and can easily be displayed in workplaces.